 Type 2 diabetes is also caused by genes, as well as lifestyle factors, such as being overweight and not getting enough physical activity.
-The good news is that Type 2 diabetes can be prevented by losing between 5 and 10 percent of your body weight and aiming to get at least 15 minutes of moderate physical activity each week.
+The good news is that type 2 diabetes can be prevented by losing between 5% and 10% of your body weight and aiming to get at least 15 minutes of moderate physical activity each week.

 Who gets diabetes?

-There are more risk factors for Type 2 diabetes, and it’s more common than Type 1 diabetes, accounting for 90 to 95 percent of cases of diabetes.
+There are more risk factors for type 2 diabetes, and it’s more common than type 1 diabetes, accounting for 90% to 95% of cases of diabetes.
 Type 2 diabetes risk factors include:

 • older age